pgmtx/mblue/content/blog/mobile-pdf-readers.md

 I was looking for a new pdf reader, so I dug on AlternativeTo.

 I ditched Google Drive, so no pdf reader from Google.
 Xiaomi one has contrast issues (in terms of display).
-So let's see if open source apps are interesting in that domain.
+Let's see if open source apps are interesting in that domain.

 ## Sav Pdf Reader